nguyenjpus/linux/_posts/2025-08-18-lvm-extend.md

- ---
- layout: post
- title: Extending Logical Volumes with lvextend for Linux+ Prep
- date: 2025-08-18
- ---
- # Extending Logical Volumes with lvextend for Linux+ Prep
+Extending Logical Volumes with lvextend for Linux+ Prep

  As part of my **CompTIA Linux+** studies, I’m learning about Logical Volume Management (LVM).
 Today, I explored how to extend a logical volume (LV) using `lvextend`, specifically the command `lvextend -L +50G /dev/vgData/lvHome -r`.
 Here’s what I learned.